T. Claude Ryan: Early years

-Ryan began his flying career in 1917 when he enrolled in the American School of Aviation at Venice, California.
+Ryan began his flying career in 1917 when he enrolled in the American School of Aviation in Venice, California.
 After making his first solo flight, he was accepted into the Army Air Service with an under-age waiver.
 The day that he was to report, the armistice was signed, ending his prospects for a military flying career.
-Instead, Ryan went to Oregon State College and studied Engineering, then was accepted into the Aeronautical Division of the U.S. Army (later known as the United States Army Air Corps).
+Instead, Ryan went to Oregon State College and studied mechanical engineering, then was accepted into the Aeronautical Division of the U.S. Army (later known as the United States Army Air Corps).
 While in the Army, Ryan learned to fly at March Field, California, from where he graduated in 1921.

-Ryan flew forestry patrol duty until his enlistment ended in 1922.
-Ryan then went to San Diego and sold barnstorming rides to pay for a military surplus Curtiss JN-4 Jenny.
+Ryan flew forestry patrol duty in northern California and Oregon until 1922, when he formed the Ryan Flying Company.
+His flying service operated in San Diego using a Curtiss JN-4 Jenny for joy-rides, flight instruction and charter trips.
+In March 1925, Ryan Airlines, Inc. started flying passengers on round trip flights between San Diego and Los Angeles.
+Working with Hawley Bowlus, Ryan converted six government surplus Standard J-1 biplanes into Ryan-Standards.
+Capable of carrying four passengers in a forward cabin, they were powered by a 150-hp Hispano-Suiza.

 Business career

 Beginnings

-Ryan's first employee was Hawley Bowlus, who had been the mechanic at the first flying school Ryan attended.
-One of his students was a wealthy young stock broker and real-estate developer named Benjamin Franklin Mahoney.
-Ryan sold half of the Ryan Flying Company to B. F. Mahoney on April 25, 1925.
-With Mahoney's funding, they bought the Douglas Cloudster, which Douglas had built for an attempt on the first non-stop transcontinental flight.
-A broken engine part grounded it in El Paso, Texas and by the time the repairs were completed, a pair of military pilots had accomplished the feat in a Fokker T-2.
+One of Ryan's students was a wealthy young stock broker and real-estate developer named Benjamin Franklin Mahoney, with whom Ryan formed a business partnership.
+Ryan and Mahoney bought the Douglas Cloudster, which Bowlus modified to carry 10 passengers in comfort.
+The pilot and co-pilot sat side by side in an open cockpit.

-Bowlus modified the Cloudster to carry 10 passengers.
-With the Ryan-Cloudster and three Ryan-Standards that Bowlus had modified to carry four passengers each, they founded The Los Angeles - San Diego Airlines.
-It began operations on March 1, 1925 ferrying passengers on a regular schedule between San Diego, California and Los Angeles, California.